guochun-yang/guochun-yang.github.io/_pages/cv.md

 Project: The Generality/specificity of Cognitive Control in Cross-conflict and Within-conflict Processing University of Chinese Academy of Sciences

-Teaching
+TEACHING
 ======
-* 2021		fMRI basics and data analyses (https://space.bilibili.com/1384608723/video)
+* fMRI basics and data analyses <a href="https://space.bilibili.com/1384608723/video">video</a>

-Skills
+SKILLS
 ======
 * Experimental design:
   * E-prime, OpenSesame (Python),Psychtoolbox (MATLAB), JsPsych (JavaScript)